Discover more from The View from the Front. By Stan R. Mitchell.

 I also dropped and abandoned it too many times to count, starting probably thirty other stores in that time.
 I know, I know.
 This is every writer’s story.

 It probably would’ve been easier for me to design a plane from scratch.

 But I couldn’t be happy having just written a military thriller, right?
-I couldn’t just stay in that genre like most successful authors; write like thirteen or fifteen Nick Woods books, right?
+I couldn’t just stay in that genre like I should.
+Like, most successful authors.

 No, of course not.
 Not when you’re crazy and you want to be the best ever.
 So, I had to try my hand at as an action-packed Western, a detective series, a private investigator series, a leadership/biography book, and two realistic war novels: one about World War II and one about Afghanistan.